Spectrum Voice: Battery Backup

 - A solid light indicates that the battery is good.

 - If the light is off, your battery has little or no remaining charge and needs to be replaced.

 The back-up battery can safely be stored within the following temperature range: -4°F and 140°F.

 Replacement and Warranty

-If your battery is no longer keeping a charge, you can purchase a replacement from Charter or the modem's manufacturer.
-If you purchase your battery from Charter and it is defective, Charter will replace it for up to one year from the date of purchase.
+If your battery is no longer keeping a charge, you can purchase a replacement from Spectrum or the modem's manufacturer.
+If you purchase your battery from Spectrum and it's defective, we'll replace it for up to one year from the date of purchase.
 The battery comes with a standard one-year-from-date-of-purchase warranty from the manufacturer.